 - Police record background check which indicates no arrest record.
 This must be issued by the STATE police department(s) where the applicant has lived during the past 5 years.
 Local police background checks will not be accepted; it must be at the state-level.
 This document must then be legalized with the Apostille of the Hague Convention (see FAQ #11).
 Some consulates require that this document be translated into Spanish.

 - Medical certificate.
 This is a letter from your doctor which verifies that you’ve been examined and found in good physical and mental health to study abroad and are free of any illness that would pose a threat to public health according to the International Health Regulations of 2005.
 Make sure your doctor uses the exact wording that is specified on the consulate’s website.
-Also, the letter should be on their office/clinic stationery (no handwritten notes on a prescription pad) and the letter must be signed by the doctor.
+Also, the letter should be on their office/clinic stationery (no handwritten notes on a prescription pad) and the letter must be dated and signed by the doctor.